 The hotel leads directly on to Kings Cross St Pancras Station’s concourse too, which has a variety of upmarket shops and restaurants and it’s particularly convenient if you’re taking the Eurostar.
 Rolling out of bed, down to breakfast and then straight out on to the Eurostar platform, made our journey to Paris so much more relaxing.

 Whilst trains and tubes from Kings Cross St Pancras station will also take you all over London and beyond, so the St Pancras Hotel is the perfect place to base yourselves to explore the Capital.

 We can help you book a room at the St Pancras Renaissance Hotel London.
-Either use the Check Availability button on the St Pancras Renaissance Hotel London review page or request assistance on My Trip Planner.
-Either way, one of our Family Vacation Consultants will get back to you.
+Either use the Check Availability button on the St Pancras Renaissance Hotel London review page or request assistance on our Connect with a Family Travel Advisor page.
+Either way, one of our Family Travel Advisors will get back to you.

 Editorial Note: Anna received a media rate at the St Pancras Renaissance Hotel London.
 As always, our opinions are our own on Ciao Bambino.

 Want to save all the great intel and tips you are finding on Ciao Bambino?
 My Trip Planner allows you to bookmark articles, family-friendly hotel reviews, and family vacation packages.
 Simply click the heart icon on anything you want to save.
 Site registration is required to get started.
 Happy planning!

 Please fillout the form below to create your free My Trip Planner account.

 Stay up to date on the latest in travel finds and news for families.
 Join our newsletter!